15 Jun 63%

 “I doubt they will blow up a train or something, or ram another one into it just because I happen to be here,” I added, “but who knows, they just might.
 I think we should go.
 Also, I don’t have a flashlight, so I can’t see anything out there.
 I need you and your phone.”

 Yes, a clumsy manipulation, but I hoped that if she feels her help is needed this might sway her decision in my favour.
+After all, it has worked once before.
 Besides, I did need the light.

 I hesitantly lowered myself to the tunnel floor.
 It was damp and overall unpleasant.
 Tia did follow me, noticeably tensing as her phone’s light illuminated stained concrete walls and far ahead, on the border of light and shadow, where the imagination starts inventing monsters of various kinds, something small and positively rodent-like retreated farther into the shadows.